-1005.2 Framing Description: Three framing types are considered and defined as follows:
+1005.2 Framing Description: For wood stud frame walls, three framing types are considered and defined as follows:

 Standard: Studs framed on 16 inch centers with double top plate and single bottom plate.
-Corners use 3 studs and each opening is framed using 2 studs.
-Headers consist of double 2X or single 4X material with an air space left between the header and the exterior sheathing.
-Interior partition wall/exterior wall intersections use 2 studs in the exterior wall.
+Corners use three studs and each opening is framed using two studs.
+Headers consist of double 2x or single 4x material with an air space left between the header and the exterior sheathing.
+Interior partition wall/exterior wall intersections use two studs in the exterior wall.